validator-labs/validatorctl/docs/subcommands.md

 Each plugin may have its own set of failures.
 Resolving failures will depend on the plugin and the failure.
 Use the error output to help you address the failure.

-Every 30 seconds, the Validator will continuously re-issue a validation and update the `ValidationResult` CR with the result of the validation.
+Every 30 seconds, Validator will continuously re-issue a validation and update the `ValidationResult` CR with the result of the validation.
 The validation results are hashed, and result events are only emitted if the result has changed.
-Once you resolve the failure, the Validator will update the `ValidationResult` CR with the new result.
+Once you resolve the failure, Validator will update the `ValidationResult` CR with the new result.

 Use the `kubectl describe` command to view the validation results.